• THE DECISION OF WHO TO MARRY.

 • The Question Beneath the Search for Marriage

-How do you recognise the right partner when the search itself is uncertain?
+How do you recognise the right partner when the search itself has become painful and uncertain?

 • Where Guidance Meets Reality